 Overall Harvard University’s research and development funding was more than $1.1 billion in the 2017 fiscal year, with life science funding alone receiving $633 million.
 This funding acts as a catalyst for the university's researchers to investigate solutions to the world’s leading health crises.

-If your company offers products and services that could help facilitate these projects, consider booking a space at our upcoming 13th annual Longwood Medical BioResearch Product FaireTM event on Thursday, August 1, 2019.
+If your company offers products and services that could help facilitate these projects, consider booking a space at Biotechnology Calendar, Inc's upcoming 13th annual Longwood Medical BioResearch Product FaireTM event on Thursday, August 1, 2019.

 This event brings laboratory suppliers together with hundreds of Harvard researchers, PIs, grad students, lab managers, professors, purchasing agents and end users interested in acquiring the best and newest equipment as well as technologies to further research.